-Pre-exposure prophylaxis (PrEP) is a daily pill for at-risk people who do not have HIV to reduce HIV risk by more than
+Pre-exposure prophylaxis (PrEP) is a way for at-risk people who do not have HIV to reduce HIV risk and prevent HIV infection by taking a pill every day.1 PrEP can help prevent HIV infection by more than

 Walgreens Healthcare Clinic providers are trained to provide HIV testing, consultation & prevention services.
 Clinics are open evenings and weekends, so you can get tested when your schedule allows.
 Appointments and results are always confidential.

 You should consider HIV PrEP if you have any of these risk factors:4

 - Unprotected sex with one or more than one partner